 In fact, if the goalie has the ball in their hands and under control but for some reason then carries the ball over the goal line, between the goalposts, and under the crossbar, then a goal is awarded to the other team.

 Interestingly there is actually one situation where the ball can meet the criteria set out above for a goal but not be counted as a goal.
 This only happens when a goalie has thrown the ball into the goal.

 If the goalie throws the ball into the oppositions net then it isn’t considered a goal.

 Apart from the fact that it would be a very impressive feat for a goalie to throw the ball from one end of the field to the other(!), the reason for this is that in another part of the rules of soccer it is seen as an offense to deliberately handle the ball in an attempt to score a goal.

 If this happens then a goal kick is awarded to the opposition and the game then carries on.

 What Is a Goal Worth in Soccer?

-Once someone understands what a goal is and what the rules are regarding scoring a goal are they then want to know what a goal in soccer is worth.
+Once someone understands what a goal is and what the rules are regarding scoring a goal, they then want to know what a soccer goal is worth.

-In soccer, a goal is worth one point to their team for the duration of a game.
-Once the game is over the number of points, or goals, scored by each team is added together and the team with the most goals scored is declared the winner of the game.
+In soccer, a goal is worth one point.
+Every time a team scores a goal, the referee will award them one point.
+Once the game is over, the number of points, or goals, scored by each team is added together, and the team with the most points is the winner of the game.

 If both teams have the same amount of goals or points, then the result of the game is a tie.